Project Management vs Product Management

 • Understands customer needs and communicates them to the product team.

-• Collaborates with cross-functional teams such as engineering, design, and marketing to create and implement product strategy.
+• Collaborates with cross-functional teams such as engineering, design, website building and marketing to create and implement product strategy.

 • Discovers techniques to improve or extend a product through market study and other research.